transferable-samplers/transferable-samplers/docs/design.md

 ## Overview

-To the greatest practical extent we have aimed for **each component to own only a single concern**.
+To the greatest practical extent, we have aimed for **each component to own only a single concern**.

 Data preparation and normalisation are handled by the data module.
-The Lightning module defines how to train a generative model, exposing a source / proposal density for samplers to leverage.
+The Lightning module defines how to train a generative model, exposing a source/proposal density for samplers to leverage.
 Sampling strategy lives in the sampler, agnostic to the implementations of the source and target densities themselves.
 This separation makes it possible to change any one component — swap a sampler, change a dataset, or try a new proposal model — without touching the others.